F1000 (publisher)

 F1000 (formerly "Faculty of 1000") is an open research publisher for scientists, scholars, and clinical researchers.
 F1000 offers a different research evaluation service from standard academic journals by offering peer-review after, rather than before, publishing a research article.
-Initially, F1000 was named after the 1,000 faculty members that performed peer-reviews, but over time F1000 expanded to more than 8,000 members.
+Initially, F1000 was named after the 1,000 faculty members who performed peer-reviews, but over time F1000 expanded to more than 8,000 members.
 When F1000 was acquired by Taylor & Francis Group in January 2020, it kept the publishing services.
 F1000Prime (AKA Faculty Opinions) and F1000 Workspace (AKA Sciwheel) were acquired by different brands.

 History

 Faculty of 1000 was founded in 2000 by publishing entrepreneur Vitek Tracz in London.
 Initially, it was named after the 1,000 experts it had reviewing academic works, but over time F1000 expanded to more than 8,000 members.
 In 2002, it introduced F1000Prime (later known as Faculty Opinions), which recommended scientific articles selected by its experts.
 At first, F1000 was focused on biology, but later expanded to additional scientific fields over time, including a focus on medicine beginning in 2006.